 I identifying potential risks–especially in these areas–will give you a realistic expectation for success right from the get-go.
 What you need to be aware of is exactly where and why this issues arise.
 Is the material being used to build this new product notoriously temperamental or hard to find?
 Is the market already trodden with like-minded innovation?

 These questions can be answered not only by management, but also by independent experts.
-In fact, the more serious you become about making an investment, the more you’ll likely want to enlist the help of an independent expert for evaluation of the technology.
-Someone who knows the industry well will be able to point out potential red flags and save you hassle later.
+In fact, the more serious startup investors become about making an investment, the more they’ll likely want to enlist the help of an independent expert for conducting diligence on deep technology startups.
+Someone who knows the industry well will be able to point out potential red flags and save investors the hassle later.

 - “What market traction do you have?
 Have prospects demonstrated intent-to-buy?”